-The ESRD Network Peer Mentoring Program offers a structured environment for people with kidney disease to develop one-on-one relationships while providing experiential support from peer mentors to peer mentees.
+The Kidney Connection Patient Peer Mentoring Program offers a structured environment for people with kidney disease to develop one-on-one relationships while providing experiential support from peer mentors to peer mentees.
 In addition, it advocates for patient education through the Kidney Learning Hub, the program’s learning management system, and encourages patient peers to engage one another to remain active by sharing the lived experiences of their ESRD journey.
 The strategies and tactics referenced in this toolkit offer a starting point for ESRD Networks to develop and implement this program in their service areas.

 - Are there patients who might benefit from peer mentoring?